raffaelespazzoli/backstage-demo/README.md

 Processes:

 1. what is the system of records of applications (aggregation of components)?
+Answer for now it is Backstage `System` object
-2. what is the system of records of environments (from which namespaces can be derived)?
+2. what is the system of records of environments (from which namespaces can be derived)? metadata of the System object
 3. what is the best approach for inner loop?

 Tech:

-1. building images on OCP is still too hard
-2. CRW still does not have a good inner loop. perhaps integrate tilt?
+1. CRW still does not have a good inner loop. perhaps integrate tilt?

 Demo next steps

 - Integrate pelorus and monitoring of ci/cd metrics in backstage
 - implement the inner loop in CRW, improve workspace boot time, update to CRW new operator?
-- integrate monitoring of applicaiton metrics (SLO/SLI?) and display of metrics in backstage
+- harden the pull/push secret scopes to exactly the repos needed by the app
+- create a git token secret for the ci/cd process (generalizes the approach when not using github action)
+- move to tekton when pipeline as a service is supported.
+- move to a share helm chart model